SAM9X75 Curiosity Wireless Kit - Wi-Fi® Quick Start Guide for Linux®

 • SD card

-This getting started guide will help you enable the Soft Access Point (SoftAP) on the SAM9X75 Curiosity Wireless Kit.
-This allows a smartphone or PC to access a static web page through a browser.
+This quick start guide will help you enable the Soft Access Point (SoftAP) on the SAM9X75 Curiosity Wireless Kit.
+This allows a smartphone or PC to access a static web page through a browser over Wi-Fi.

 Prepare M.2 Module Firmware Update